Neural Network Forecast of the Sunspot Butterfly Diagram: Results

 The results of our analysis are depicted in Figure \ref{SSIM_versus_cycle_maxima}.
-There are three conclusions on can draw from it.
+There are three conclusions from analysing it.

-First, the forecasting ability of the neural networks increases as the number of temporal slices increases, and as a result SSIM metric improves a bit.
-This is a well know behaviour of neural networks, which are very data hungry, i.e.\ the larger the number of training patterns, the closer will the neural network internal parameters (i.e., the weights) be to the optimal theoretical values.
+First, the forecasting ability of the neural network increases as the number of temporal slices increases, and as a result SSIM metric improves a bit.
+This is a well known behaviour of neural networks, which are very data hungry, \textit{i.e.}\ the larger the number of training patterns, the closer will the neural network internal parameters (\textit{i.e.}\ the weights) be to the optimal theoretical values.